shemian/static/README.md

 The script is designed to be flexible and configurable, allowing you to specify the folder where your Markdown files are located and automatically converting them to HTML files.

 ## Requirements
+This are the requirements for running the Static Site Generator
-Python 3
+* Python 3
-Markdown2 module
+* Markdown2 module
-json
+* json
-jinja2 module
+* jinja2 module

 ## Configuration
 The script reads a configuration file in JSON format to specify the folder where your Markdown files are located.
 The file should contain a single JSON object with the following structure: